Modeling Binary Lenses and Sources with the BAGLE Python Package: transformation

 We're interested in $\vect{u}_0'$ in terms of $\vect{u}_0$.

 Let's break this into components where:

 Where $\theta_{\mu}$ is the angle from North to $\vect{\mu}_{rel}$ and $\theta_s$ is the angle from North to the binary axis, East of North.
 (Note that choosing North as our reference will not affect the final answer.
 Another reference could be chosen).
+The binary axis is a vector from $M_2$ to $M_1$ as indicated in Figure~\ref{fig:psbl coord transform}.
 So in components:

 The angle between $\vect{\mu}_{rel}$ and the binary axis ($\vect{s}$) is

 We will also be concerned with the angle to $\vect{u}_0$ from North ($\theta_u$).
 By definition it is always 90$^{\circ}$ off from $\theta_{\mu}$, but it is sometimes +90$^{\circ}$ and sometimes -90$^{\circ}$.
 We can find this sign by taking the cross product of $\hat{\mu}_{rel} \times \hat{u}_0$ and dotting the result with $\hat{z}$. $\hat{z}$ is a positive unit vector into the page.